-To test the effects of multiple independent variables on the density of caribou in the NPRA survey area, the transect strips in the 2002-2004 and 2005-2008 NPRA survey areas were subdivided into 124 and 164 grid cells, respectively.
-Each grid cell was 1.6-km wide by 3.2- or 4.8-km long, depending on the transect length (Figure 4).
-Within each cell, we calculated the caribou numbers for each survey, mean NDVI values from 2008, proportion of tussock-tundra habitat (as a proportion of land area), proportion of wet habitats (a combination of the Carex aquatilis, flooded tundra, wet tundra, and sedge/grass meadow classes as a proportion of land area), distance from the Beaufort Sea coast (km), percent snow cover on 26 May 2008, transect number (as a measure of a west-to-east density gradient; Lawhead et al. 2006), presence or absence of Fish Creek or Judy Creek, and presence or absence of the proposed ASDP road corridor.
+To test the effects of multiple independent variables on the density of caribou in the NPRA survey area, the transect strips in the 2002-2004 and 2005-2009 NPRA survey areas were subdivided into 124 and 164 grid cells. respectively.
+Each grid cell was 1.6 km wide by 3.2 or 4.8 km long, depending on the transect length (Figure 4).
+Within each cell, we calculated the caribou numbers for each survey, mean NDVI values from 2009, proportion of tussock-tundra habitat (as a proportion of land area), proportion of wet habitats (a combination of the Carex aquatilis, flooded tundra, wet tundra, and sedge/grass meadow classes as a proportion of land area), distance from the Beaufort Sea coast (km), percent coverage by snow on 25 May 2009, transect number (as a measure of a west-to-east density gradient; Lawhead et al. 2006), presence or absence of Fish Creek or Judy Creek, and presence or absence of the proposed ASDP road corridor.

-The spatial pattern of NDVI_peak was highly correlated across years (r > 0.9 for 2005-2008 within the 163 grid cells in the NPRA survey area, after removing one outlier on the Colville River delta composed mostly of barren ground), so we used the value of NDVI_peak from 2008 in multi-year analyses.
-NDVI_rate from 2008 was used only for analysis of 2008 calving density.
+The spatial pattern of NDVI_peak was highly correlated across years (r > 0.93 for 2005-2009 within the 163 grid cells in the NPRA survey area, after removing one outlier on the Colville River delta composed mostly of barren ground), so we used the value of NDVI_peak from 2009 in multi-year analyses.
+NDVI_rate from 2009 was used only for analysis of 2009 calving density.

-We tested various models for calving density in 2008 and the density in each season for the years 2002-2008 combined.
+We tested various models for calving density in 2009 and the density in each season for the combined years 2002-2009.
 Data from 2001 were not included in this analysis because the NPRA transect-survey area that year was smaller than in subsequent years.
 A Generalized Estimating Equation (GEE) analysis (SPSS version 16.0 software, SPSS Inc., Chicago, IL) using a negative binomial distribution and a log link was used to test for differences in the number of caribou among the different grid cells.
 In this analysis, each survey was treated as independent; various combinations of NDVI_peak, NDVI_rate, snow cover, distance to coast, proportion of tussock tundra, proportion of wet habitats, transect number, presence of Fish or Judy Creeks, and presence of the proposed road were within-subject effects; survey date was a between-subject effect; and the natural logarithm of the area of each grid cell was the offset term.
 An exchangeable working correlation matrix was used to model dependencies among grid cells during surveys.

-We used an information-theoretic approach (Burnham and Anderson 1998, Anderson et al. 2000) to compare a predetermined set of candidate models with different combinations of independent calculated Ouasi-likelihood variables.
-We Information Criteria with the adjustment for small sample size (QIC_c) and used the Akaike weights to estimate the relative probability of each model being the most parsimonious model in the We candidate set. then calculated the model-averaged parameter estimates and standard errors (SE) by calculating the mean of the estimated parameter values for each model containing the variable of interest, while weighting the average by the Akaike weight (Burnham and Anderson 1998).
-These model-averaged parameter estimates and standard errors are preferred over model-specific parameters because they incorporate estimates from all possible models and take into account the uncertainty in choosing the best model.
+We used an information-theoretic approach (Anderson et al. 2000 Burnham and Anderson 2002) to compare a predetermined set of candidate models with different combinations of independent variables.
+We calculated Quasi-likelihood Information Criteria with the adjustment for small sample size (QIC_c) and used the Akaike weights to estimate the relative probability of each model being the most parsimonious model in the candidate set.
+We then calculated model-averaged parameter estimates and standard errors (SE) by calculating the mean of the estimated parameter values for each model containing the variable of interest, while weighting the average by the Akaike weight (Burnham and Anderson 2002).
+These model-averaged parameter estimates and standard errors are preferred over model-specific parameters because incorporate estimates from all possible models and take into account the uncertainty in choosing the best model.
 Therefore, it is not necessary to base results on a single "best" model.